parallaxinc/Flight-Controller/Firmware/readme.txt

 code relies entirely on the F32 module for computation - it is entirely Spin and does not take a COG itself.

+QuatIMU.spin also now does altitude estimation by fusing accelerometer and altimeter readings.
+Gravity is subtracted from the current accelerometer vector, the vector is rotated into world-space, and a velocity estimate is updated with it.
+Another velocity estimate is computed from the rate of change of the pressure-altitude reading.
+The accelerometer-based value is filtered using the altimeter value, and the result is integrated into an altitude estimate.
+The altitude estimate is then itself filtered using the pressure-altitude value.

 RC_Receiver.spin - Remote Control Receiever code.
 This module converts the incoming pulse width modulated signals from a standard radio control receiver